Welcome. You might have questions, this might have answers.

 5. So what does the author get out of this?

-I’m not sure.
-For the moment, I would be happy if the blog leads to more Fridays featuring jeans and sandals instead of suits and a cramped, windowless courtroom.
+I would be happy if the blog leads to more Fridays featuring jeans and sandals instead of suits and a cramped, windowless courtroom.

 6. Why do you sell out and accept sponsored posts?